How an ESOP Works

 If a participant retires (at or after the plan’s set retirement age), becomes disabled, or passes away, the sponsor must begin payment of the vested benefit no later than the next plan year.

-If a participant leaves for some other reason (quitting, dismissal, etc.), distributions must begin no later than six years following the plan year in which their employment was terminated.
+If a participant leaves for another reason (quitting, dismissal, etc.), distributions must begin no later than six years after the plan year in which their employment was terminated.

 Full payment is either made periodically (equal payments over a maximum of 5 years) or in a single lump sum.
 Plan participants can roll their proceeds into another qualified retirement plan.
 Otherwise, they will generally be subject to ordinary income taxes.